VNSG-1409-01 - Nursing Health-Illness II

 |Calendar of Lecture Topics and Major Assignment Due Dates||

-Week 1: Review syllabus & objectives, Dosage Calculation review, Med administration lecture, Medication administration practice, Med administration check-off
+Week 1: Review syllabus & objectives, Med administration lecture, Dosage Calculation review, Medication administration practice, Med admin check-off

-Week 2: Adult Musculoskeletal, Math Test #1, Injection lecture, Review Math Test #1, Injection practice, Injection check off
+Week 2: Adult Fluid & Electrolytes-I&O, Math Test #1, Adult Musculoskeletal, Injection lecture, Injection practice, Review Math Test #1, Injection check off

 |General Education/Core Curriculum Student Learning Outcomes||

 Upon completion of the Vocational Nursing Program graduates will, under the supervision of a professional licensed nurse and/or licensed physician, function in non-complex settings and should be able to:

 PSLO Alpha: Reading Skills â Demonstrates comprehension of content-area reading materials